ju-mc/art-critic/README.md

 1. Clone the repo
 2. Create a virtual environment within the cloned repo.
 I used virtualenv.
 3. Install the requirements
 4. Create a .env file for your OpenAI key.
-The .env file should have the following: OPENAI_API_KEY="<PASTE YOUR KEY HERE>"
+The .env file should have the following: OPENAI_API_KEY="PASTE YOUR KEY HERE"
 5. Run the drawing-board.py script.
 This should load the drawing canvas.
 Create your drawing, and then close the canvas.
 6. Your drawing will be saved within the same directory ('drawing.png')
 7. Run the image-to-text.py script.
 This should take a couple minutes.
 Your interpretation will be generated within the terminal.